 You won’t find an opulent setting, high style or anything else manicured for social media—this legendary L.A. haunt is a musician’s club.
 Jazz greats and behind-the-scenes session musicians alike headline and jam in this no-frills spot, and have since 1970.
 Nightly shows and raucous crowds pack into the cozy Studio City dive, where tickets average $20—but put aside a few more bucks for this spot’s signature baked potatoes, which come overflowing with cheese, veggies and just about any other topping you can imagine.
 There’s also a two-drink minimum, but don’t worry: Drinks start as low as $5 apiece.

 Looking for a swanky jazz club in Los Angeles?
-Surprisingly, there are lots of spots to choose from, with everything from hotel bars to luxurious lounges.
-Whether at the famed Walt Disney Concert Hall Downtown, the intimate Catalina Bar & Grill in Hollywood or someplace in between, these 10 sophisticated LA haunts are as smooth as the live jazz they showcase.
+There’s always had a steady underground jazz movement across the city, but lately there’s been a resurgence with enough regular performances to fill up a calendar fast.
+There are ranges of styles and locales to choose from, including comfortable lounge nights in hotel bars and experimental nights in intimate clubs.
+Whether at the famed Walt Disney Concert Hall Downtown, the intimate Catalina Bar & Grill in Hollywood or someplace in between, these sophisticated L.A. haunts are as smooth as the live jazz they showcase.